 as ruthenium (Ru), platinum (Pt) and palladium (Pd)], cobalt (Co),

 lithium (Li), gallium (Ga) and RE (rare earths).

 While not considered a critical metal as such, silver is a primary and critical element for the

 manufacture of solar photovoltaic cells.
-Nearly 70 million ounces of
+According to the

 - IBM throws weight behind phase change memory